Culture of Sarawak: Media

 The Sarawak government is popularly believed to exert its influence over the media.
 Examples of newspapers based in Sarawak are Sin Chew Daily, See Hua Daily News, Borneo Post, and Utusan Borneo.
 In the 1990s, major newspapers negatively portrayed the timber blockades in Sarawak as detrimental to the state's growth and development.
-The Sarawak Tribune was indefinitely suspended in 2006 for publishing a caricature of the Prophet Muhammad.
+The Sarawak Tribune was indefinitely suspended in 2006 for publishing a caricature of Muhammad.
 The daily was rebooted as the New Sarawak Tribune in 2010.
 Radio Sarawak existed from 1954 to 1976.
 It was broadcast in Malay, Iban, Chinese, and English.
 Some Sarawak-based radio stations are Sarawak FM, cats FM and TEA FM.
 In 2010, Clare Rewcastle Brown, sister-in-law of former British prime minister Gordon Brown, set up a Sarawak Report website and a London-based short-wave radio station named Radio Free Sarawak to provide alternative news and views free from the influence of the Sarawak government.

 Sarawak become the first region in Malaysia to own its TV station, when it launched TV Sarawak on 10 October 2020, albeit not the first time as back in the April 1998, NTV7 was launched by Sarawakian businessman, Mohd Effendi Norwawi under the entity of Natseven TV Sdn Bhd, before acquired by Media Prima Berhad in 2005.
 It's currently available in Astro and myFreeview and available in 4 languages: Malay, English, Iban and Chinese (Mandarin).
 The launching of TV station aimed to overcome the low priority and coverage of Peninsular-based media and to solidify the representation of Sarawak, and generally of East Malaysia.